qlu-lab/TITANS/README.md

 #### 5. Organize the output (optional)

-`Tables/gene.coordinate.txt` containing gene name, splicing ID (genes in CMC splicing will have its unique slicing ID, otherwise splicing ID is set as gene name), chromosomal location, and gene coordinate information based on hg19.
-Use this table and the following code to organize your TITANS results.
+You can use `TITANS.organize.R` and `Tables/gene.coordinate.txt` for adding gene coordinate information or mapping the intron clusters to genes. `Tables/gene.coordinate.txt` containing gene name, splicing ID (genes in CMC splicing will have its unique slicing ID, otherwise splicing ID is set as gene name), chromosomal location, and gene coordinate information based on hg19.
+Use the following code to organize your TITANS results.

 ```bash
 $ Rscripts TITANS.organize.R \